An Opportunity for College Affordability•

-A few weeks ago, I had the honor of being the opening keynote speaker for Scholarship Awareness Day at Triumph Church in Detroit.
+This past Saturday, I had the honor of being the opening keynote speaker for Scholarship Awareness Day at Triumph Church in Detroit.
 Led by Glinda Bridgforth, financial expert and leader of the church’s Financial Empowerment Ministry, Scholarship Awareness Day is an event for students and parents to gain valuable knowledge about college admissions and financial aid.

 My presentation showed attendees how to navigate the scholarship process.
 From writing essays to asking for recommendation letters, participants learned the importance of creating a compelling and competitive scholarship application.
 In addition, students received organizational tools, such as activity and deadline charts, and actual scholarships to apply for immediately.

 Despite students’ financial barriers, opportunity for college affordability does exist.
 Whether it’s the President’s proposed policies or private scholarships, high school students should remain hopeful and take initiative to fund their education.